crukci-bioinformatics/BCaPE/processing/README.md

 BNIP3L|chr8:26240683_CACA/C_nonframeshift substitution|NO|NO|NO|NO
 CACNA1F|chrX:49066446_G/A_nonsynonymous SNV|NO|NO|NO|NO

-The format expected for mutations is as follows:
+The format expected for mutations is as follows.

 Chromosome:Position_ReferenceAllele/AlternateAllele_Type